Study Shows Alcohol Boosts THC Levels in Your Blood

 Plenty of marijuana users routinely get behind the wheel after smoking.
 Some of them even believe that they’re better, more conscious drivers when they smoke.
 Nothing could be further from the truth.

 We already know that marijuana slows down motor reaction and impacts critical thinking function, making stoned drivers a major liability on the road.
-But when these users add alcohol into the equation, the results can be especially dangerous, because mixing the two substances greatly increases levels of THC in the bloodstream.
+When these users add alcohol into the equation, the results can be especially dangerous, because mixing the 2 substances greatly increases levels of THC in the bloodstream.

 Alcohol and THC Levels